 The best way to get into digital marketing is through networking with potential clients through social media.
 Creating professional profiles on LinkedIn, Instagram, and Facebook has helped many digital marketers connect with clients, and the best part is that it’s free.
 You can also set up a simple, professional website, through any of the previously mentioned platforms.

 One area you might want to spend some money on is digital marketing courses, which vary in cost and time.
 If you can wrap your head around some of the basic concepts of digital marketing such as SEO (Search Engine Optimization), PPC Ads, and Social Media Marketing, you can earn a pretty decent income from this option.

 Salaries for digital marketers vary greatly.
 The amount of time you put into this business and your specific area of interest will dictate your earning potential.
-For instance, the average hourly rate for a social media manager is $15.57, and you can earn an average of $19.20 for your skill in Google Analytics.
-To make great money as a digital marketer, you’ll need to get the right clients, and that usually takes time and a lot of networking.
+For instance, the average hourly rate for a social media manager is $15.57, and you can earn an average of $19.20 for your skills in Google Analytics.
+To make great money as a digital marketer, you’ll need to get the right clients, and that usually takes time and a lot of initial outreach and networking.

 One of the best online jobs for college students that the digital age has brought is that of a virtual assistant.
 What exactly is it?
 Well, a virtual assistant is basically an individual who works remotely and handles different tasks for clients.
 These tasks vary greatly, depending on the needs of the client.
 They include administrative tasks, email management, data entry, social media management, WordPress publishing, and content writing, to name a few.